 I reassure my patients that having one or two abnormal periods is not a sign of infertility.
 If you have an abnormal period, usually your periods will return to normal within 1 to 2 months.
 Temporary period changes are very common.

 Weighing Risks and Benefits

 With any vaccine, we ask ourselves: Are there any side effects that would outweigh the benefits of preventing disease?

 Like other vaccines, the COVID-19 vaccines do have potential side effects.
 They may cause you to feel like you have the flu for a few days.
 The day after I got my vaccine, I didn’t feel well.
 But that was so much better than being on a ventilator.
 And, boy, do I feel that way about my kids.

 There is also the question of heart problems (myocarditis and pericarditis) after vaccination.
 These are reactions where there is swelling in or around the heart muscle.
 These reports are rare, and they have mostly been seen in male teens and young adults age 16 and older.
 Most patients respond well to medicine and quickly feel better.

-The CDC still recommends vaccination for everyone 12 and older, even with that rare risk.
+The CDC still recommends vaccination, even with that rare risk.
 Why?
 Because that risk is much smaller than the huge risk of COVID-19.

 Teenagers can get seriously ill from COVID-19, just like anyone else.
 There was a recent study that shows more and more teens are getting COVID-19, going to the hospital, and needing care in the intensive care unit (ICU).